Join the CargoApps platform with

 The spread across the schedule is over fourfold: a Euro 0 or Euro 1 articulated truck above 18 tonnes with 5+ axles in CO₂ class 1 pays 51.6 cent per kilometre — the highest rate.
 A Euro 6 truck in the lightest bracket (3.5–7.49 t) in CO₂ class 4 pays 11.4 cent per kilometre — the lowest.
 Both run on the same toll network.

-Weight classes, axles, and the F1 vs. F2 question
+Reading the right row: weight, axles, and the F1 vs. F2 question

+To land on the right row in the table, two inputs have to be correct: the weight class and the axle count.
 Since 1 December 2023, the weight that determines your tariff is the technisch zulässige Gesamtmasse (tzGm), shown in field F.1 of the German vehicle registration document.
 This replaced the previous reference to the zulässiges Gesamtgewicht (zGG) in field F.2.
 The two are usually identical, but they diverge often enough that some vehicles moved up a weight class overnight when the rule changed — and into a more expensive bracket.

 For vehicle combinations, the F1 weight of the tractor and the trailer are added together.
 The same applies to axle count: tandem axles count as two, tridem axles count as three, and lift axles are counted whether they're in road contact or raised.
 This catches operators who assume a raised lift axle saves them a tariff class — it doesn't.